 These are your go-to-girls (or guys).
 Any problems you have – physical, emotional, social – they can answer questions, explain your diagnosis, talk about your symptoms and treatment, and support you through difficult times.
 Some Rheumatology Nurses can also diagnose active disease, recommend and administer treatments and prescribe medication.

 You’ll usually be referred to a Rheumatology Nurse Specialist when you’ve been diagnosed by a Consultant and treatment has been agreed.
-Most rheumatology departments have a telephone hotline where you can speak to a nurse if you need to, and you can often make appointments to meet and speak to them independently of any treatment that’s been agreed.
+Most rheumatology departments have a telephone helpline so you can speak to a nurse if you need to, and you can often make appointments in-between follow-up appointments if symptoms change or you need more support.

 Occupational Therapists assess individuals’ physical, psychological, and social needs as a result of their condition, looking at the whole person, and considering the impact on their lifestyle.

-They can help you manage your condition in the workplace and in the rest of your life – sports, hobbies, day-to-day living.
-They can also help with specific issues around work – assessing your environment, looking at the work you’re being asked to do and advising on work policies and procedures.
+They can help you manage your condition in the workplace and in the rest of your life, like accessing sports and hobbies, and managing in day-to-day life.
+They can also help with specific issues around work, such as assessing your environment, looking at the work you’re being asked to do and advising on work policies and procedures.

 An OT can also introduce you to a whole new world of devices to make everyday tasks that can be challenging, just that bit easier – jar openers, writing aids, cutlery aids, bath and shower equipment, and so on.
 If there’s something you’re having trouble with, chances are there’s some whizzy piece of equipment that can help.